axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/reference-parsers-pattern-databases/reference-patterndb-schemes/patterndb-scheme-action/_index.md

   - *create-context*

   - *message*: A container element storing the message to be sent when the action is executed.
-Currently {{% productparam "abbrev" %}} sends these messages to the `internal()` destination.
+Currently {{% param "product.abbrev" %}} sends these messages to the `internal()` destination.

       - For details on the message context, see {{% xref "/docs/chapter-parsers/chapter-patterndb/configuring-pattern-databases/patterndb-correlation/_index.md" %}} and {{% xref "/docs/chapter-parsers/chapter-patterndb/patterndb-triggers-actions/patterndb-actions-correlation/_index.md" %}}.
 For details on triggering messages, see {{% xref "/docs/chapter-parsers/chapter-patterndb/patterndb-triggers-actions/_index.md" %}}

         {{% include-headless "chunk/option-inherit-mode.md" %}}

-        This option is available in {{% productparam "abbrev" %}} 3.8 and later.
+        This option is available in {{% param "product.abbrev" %}} 3.8 and later.

     <!-- end list -->